-As for Burmese temples, I am only aware of two in Malaysia, the famous Dhammikarama temple in Penang and a little known temple in Semenyih, Selangor.
+As for Burmese temples, these are much fewer in number.
+I have only visited two so far in Malaysia, the famous Dhammikarama temple in Penang and a little known temple in Semenyih, Selangor.

-Here is my selection which I have visited while travelling around the country.
+Here is my selection of Malaysian Thai Temples and Burmese Temples which I have visited while travelling around the country.

 This spacious temple compound is still partly under construction.
 The entrance to the main hall (Dewan Dhamma) is guarded by a pair of golden seven headed naga statues.